Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 So educate your postpartum posse.
 Invite them to attend a breastfeeding class with you, or ask them to be present when you meet with a lactation consultant.
 Explain how important nursing is to you and that you need their support.
 “Once everyone understands what ‘normal’ is, they can relax,” says Huml.

-2) Assuming you can’t do it You may be convinced that your barely-A cups couldn’t produce enough milk to feed a newborn mouse or that your pancake-flat nipples will prevent your baby from latching on.
+You may be convinced that your barely-A cups couldn’t produce enough milk to feed a newborn mouse or that your pancake-flat nipples will prevent your baby from latching on.
 Fear not.
 “Smaller breasts can make the same amount of milk as larger ones,” Huml says, “although the capacity to store large amounts of milk may not be as great.”
 That means you may need to feed more often if you’re tiny up top, but your baby will get all the milk he needs.